Dynamical Stability in presence of non-minimal derivative dependent coupling of $k$-essence field with a relativistic fluid: Conclusion

 In Model II the system reduces from a 3-D dynamical system into a 2-D system governed by $ x $ and $ y $ only.
 When the fluid present corresponds to dust we have selected the model parameter $\delta = 45.11$, for which we found a set of critical points which can describe the evolution of the universe from the matter dominated phase to the phantom phase of the universe.
 We found a heteroclinic orbit in phase space which shows how the matter dominated phase evolves and is finally attracted towards a stable accelerating point.
 The phantom points are also stable, but we have not found any critical points corresponding to the early phase which connects to them.
 Hence these phantom fixed points become isolated.
 In the early phase the interaction density dominates and the system is in a radiation dominated phase.
 While at the matter phase, fluid density becomes dominant, and the field density dominates the late-time phase.

 In presence of radiation the phase space has five critical points, out of which only one critical point shows the radiation epoch.
 This point evolves towards the accelerating point and makes a heteroclinic orbit.
 Other critical points become isolated stable points.
 We see from the evolution plot that the fluid density becomes dominant at an early epoch which signifies the radiation phase, and at some point, interaction density also increases and then decreases.
 So in the presence of radiation the behavior of the system becomes a little interesting in the early epoch but then the system enters an accelerating phase after a brief matter epoch.
 Hence from both models it becomes vivid that the late-time dynamics are solely played by the $ k $-essence scalar field, but as we move towards the early phases, the non-linear effects of interaction play a more significant role.
 We see that the field-fluid model collectively explains different epochs of the universe, from radiation to accelerating and phantom epochs.
-The problem of cosmic coincidence is taken care of by the dynamics of the field-fluid coupling.

-In this paper we have introduced a new $k-$essence field derivative dependent field-fluid coupling.
-In some of the previous works the derivative independent field-fluid coupling was studied.
-The present work tries to exhausts the elementary kind of field-fluid coupling attempts.
-In the future one may attempt to work with more complicated field-fluid couplings in cosmology.
-We expect that our present project will play an important role in those future attempts.